-A May 10, 1923, Boston Globe article reported that the “exterior is to be of limestone and and red brick” and would be a “modern, first class non-housekeeping apartment house” containing “72 suites of one room and bath. one room and chamberette and bath, and two rooms and bath.
+A May 10, 1923, Boston Globe article reported that the “exterior is to be of limestone and and red brick” and that it would be a “modern, first class non-housekeeping apartment house” containing “72 suites of one room and bath, one room and chamberette and bath, and two rooms and bath.
 Every room will be an outside one, and suites are arranged so that larger ones may be obtained if desired.”

-In The Boston Jazz Chronicles, Richard Vacca comments that the Satire Room was “once advertised as ‘Boston’s most expensive and initmate rendezvous.'”
+In The Boston Jazz Chronicles, Richard Vacca comments that the Satire Room was “once advertised as ‘Boston’s most expensive and intimate rendezvous.'”
 He notes that “Liberace made his Boston debut at the Satire, as did Irwin Corey.
 George Frazier, in his Herald review of singer Elsie Houston in August 1942 noted the cost of an evening in the Satire Room: ‘She is so good that you forget for the moment that the check will be a sum only slightly smaller than the national debt.
 That’s pretty good.'”

-In the late 1940s. the hotel featured entertainment on an outdoor terrace, and in April of 1948 it was ordered by the Boston Licensing Board to have soft music only (no amplification) and to close by midnight as a result of complaints by MIT and Boston University students living nearby.
+In the late 1940s, the hotel featured entertainment on an outdoor terrace, and in April of 1948 it was ordered by the Boston Licensing Board to have soft music only (no amplification) and to close by midnight as a result of complaints by MIT and Boston University students living nearby.

-By the early 1950s, the nightclub at the Fensgate was called the “Café Society.”
+By the early 1950s, the nightclub at the Fensgate was called the Café Society.

 In May of 1958, the Beacon Hotel Corporation entered into a longterm lease to operate the hotel.

-Chandler School continued to operate 534 Beacon as a dormitory until about 1973.
+Chandler School continued to operate 534 Beacon as a dormitory until about 1972.

 In February of 1976, the Building Department cited Emerson College for operating dormitory at 534 Beacon without obtaining a change in legal occupancy to permit that use.
 Emerson College subsequently filed for permission to change the use from a hotel to a dormitory.
 Residents of the neighborhood expressed concern about the continued use of the building as a dormitory, and the Board of Appeal imposed a series of conditions, postponing a final decision until the early 1980s, when it approved the use.